bradfitz/exp-httpclient/problems.md

 [`Request.WithContext`](https://golang.org/pkg/net/http/#Request.WithContext).

-If you knew your requests shouldn't take longer than 5 seconds but you always wanted to accept a context for cancelation, you'd write something like this today:Today you'd write somethin to write:
+If you knew your requests shouldn't take longer than 5 seconds but you always wanted to accept a context for cancellation, you'd write something like this today:Today you'd write somethin to write:

 ```go